Hydepwns/x16-PRos/src/lib/README.md

 - All modules include relevant `.inc` files from `lib/` at the top of each source file.
 - No special build steps; included as part of standard assembly and linking.

+For flat binary output, do NOT use section directives.
+Use conditional `ORG` as above.

 ## References & Further Reading